-- This Sheffield direct-to-disc pressing boasts outstanding Double Plus (A++) sound or BETTER from start to finish – fairly quiet vinyl too
+- An outstanding pressing with Double Plus (A++) sound from first note to last – exceptionally quiet vinyl too

 - This Limited Edition Sheffield Lab Direct Disc recording has some of the better sound we have ever heard for Volume III, clearly the best sounding title in the series

 - Both of these sides have energy and presence that just jumps right out of your speakers – this is but one of the qualities that separates the truly Hot Stampers from the pack

 - Many copies of this album tend to sound a bit thin and somewhat bright – on this copy, the sound is rich, full, and tonally correct from top to bottom

 - If you’re a Lincoln Mayorga fan, and what audiophile wouldn’t be?, this title from 1974 is clearly one of his best, both musically and sonically

 - The complete list of titles from 1974 that we’ve reviewed to date can be found here.

 What do Hot Stampers give you for this album?
 It’s very simple.
 Most copies of this album are slightly thin and slightly bright.
 They give the impression of being very clear and clean, but some of the louder brass passages start to get strained and blarey.
 This copy is rich and full.
 The sound is balanced from top to bottom.
 You can play it all the way through without fatigue.

 Trumpets, trombones, tubas, tambourines, big bass drums — everything has the true tonality and the vibrancy of the real thing.
 The reason this record was such a big hit in its day is because the recording engineers were able to capture that sound better than anybody else around at the time.